leovct/zk-evm-prover-infra/README.md

 - **Manage AMQP Cluster State**

   Develop a tool or command to manage the state of the AMQP cluster.
 This should include capabilities to clear the state of queues or remove specific block proof tasks.

+## TODOs

+- [ ] The leader communicates with the pool of workers through RabbitMQ by creating a queue by proof request.
+However, [RabbitMQ Queue](https://keda.sh/docs/2.14/scalers/rabbitmq-queue/) can only scale the number of workers based on the size of the message backlog (for a specific queue), or the publish/sec rate.
+There is no way to scale the number of workers based on the total message backlog across all queues?
+I asked the [question](https://kubernetes.slack.com/archives/CKZJ36A5D/p1718671628824279) in the Kubernetes Slack.

+  => I started to work on that in `helm/templates/rabbitmq-hpa.tpl`.

+- [ ] Collect metrics using `atop` while proving blocks.

+- [ ] The setup does not use any `jerrigon` node to generate the witnesses, instead, we provide the witnesses directly to the leader.
+This should be changed, especially because we would like to be able to follow the tip of the chain.
+We would then need to detect the new block (and probably introduce some kind of safety mechanism to make sure the block won't get reorged), generate a witness for the block and prove the block using the witness.

+- [ ] Provide at the very least `gcloud` commands to create the GKE cluster or a terraform project.